Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Added - Command to start all trackers at once.
     Added - Support importing .trc files from Sports2D.
     Added - Capture trigger via UDP.
+    Added - Profile system to define custom variables and their values.
     Improved - Export: restored the export of trajectories to text in GnuPlot format.
     Improved - Export: allow saving of annotations from the capture screen.
     Improved - Player: continue playback after a jump if we were playing.